mosip/documentation/docs/resident-services-developer-setup-documentation.md

 Below are a list of tools required in Resident services:
 1. JDK 11
-2. Any IDE (like eclipse, intellij idea)
+2. Any IDE (like Eclipse, IntelliJ IDEA)
 3. Apache Maven (zip folder)
 4. pgAdmin
 5. Postman